antononcube/Raku-LLM-Functions/README-work.md

 ### Textual prompts

-Here we make a LLM function with simple (short textual) prompt:
+Here we make a LLM function with a simple (short, textual) prompt:

 ```perl6
 my &func = llm-function('Show a recipe for:');